 Step 1.
 Earn a Speech Therapist Degree: Complete an Accredited Master’s Degree Program in Speech-Language Pathology

-To become a licensed SLP in Vermont, you must earn a master’s degree in speech-language pathology from an accredited institution.
-The accrediting body for speech-language pathology graduate degrees is the American Speech-Language-Hearing Association Council on Academic Accreditation (CAA).
+To become a licensed SLP in Vermont, you must earn a master’s degree in speech-language pathology that’s accredited by the American Speech-Language-Hearing Association Council on Academic Accreditation (CAA).

 The CAA accredits both online and traditional, campus-based master’s degrees in speech-language therapy.
 Thanks to the large number of online SLP programs available throughout the nation, students have more options than ever for completing their graduate studies in the field of communication sciences and disorders.